knaidu/problem-solving/arrays/max_possible_n.md

 # Max possible n
-Given an unsorted array of integers, you need to return maximum possible n such that the array consists at least n values greater than or equals to n.
+Given an unsorted array of integers, you need to return maximum possible n such that the array consists at least n values greater than or equal to n.
 Array can contain duplicate values.

 ## Example
 ```